openwns/documentation/usersGuide/modules/dll/wifimac/experiment1.rst

        has left the RANG and has reached its final destination.

 ************
-Experiements
+Experiments
 ************

 #.
 Find the saturation throughput by editing the
    ``campaignConfiguration.py`` and enlarging the offered traffic until a point where the traffic cannot be carried completely.
-It is not neccessary to delete existing scenarios, ``simcontrol.py`` will automatically identify the missing simulations and create them when told so.
+It is not necessary to delete existing scenarios, ``simcontrol.py`` will automatically identify the missing simulations and create them when told so.